-Indicator 2: Alignment with International Goals & Standards Number of SBFN countries taking action on the indicator Dark shading: This element is included in the country's sustainable $\label{light-shading:this} \textbf{Light shading:} \ \ \textbf{This element is not included in the country's sustainable finance framework}$ Empty shading: The country is still in the early stage of formulating national sustainable finance frameworks.
-Distribution of SBFN countries on indicator assessment results 13 10 Advanced Medium Basic coverage Framework Underlying Questions
+Indicator 2: Alignment with International Goals & Standards Number of SBFN countries taking action on the indicator Dark shading: This element is included in the country's sustainable Light shading: This element is not included in the country's sustainable finance framework Empty shading: The country is still in the early stage of formulating national sustainable finance frameworks.
+Distribution of SBFN countries on indicator assessment results 13 10 Advanced Medium Basic Framework Underlying Questions • Does the Framework make reference to international agreements or frameworks to address climate?

 The increasing adoption of climate risk management approaches by SBFN members builds off the past 10 years of progress in establishing ESG risk management frameworks.
-ESG Integration frameworks provide a structure for risk management that can be expanded, or replicated as a standalone framework, for the more comprehensive regional or international good practice for climate risk agreements or frameworks to address climate?
+ESG Integration frameworks provide a structure for risk management that can be expanded, or replicated as a standalone framework, for the more comprehensive management and disclosure by Fls?